-1. Truant Students - When a student acquires three (3) or more days (or their equivalent) of unexcused absences during the current school year, s/he is considered "truant."

-A. Within ten (10) school days of the student's third unexcused absence, the District will notify in writing the person in parental relation with the student who resides in the same household as the student of the student's compulsory school attendance violation.
-This written Truancy Notice shall:

-i.
-Include a description of the consequences that will follow if the student become habitually truant (described below); and ii.
-Schedule a School Attendance Improvement Conference.

-When the Truancy Notice is transmitted to a person who is not the parent of the student, the Truancy Notice shall also be provided to the student's parent if the parent's mailing address is on file with the District and the parent is not precluded from receiving the information by court order.
+- 1. Truant Students When a student acquires three (3) or more days (or their equivalent) of unexcused absences during the current school year, he/she is considered "truant." - Within ten (10) school days of the student's third unexcused absence, the District will notify in writing the person in parental relation with the student who resides in the same household as the student of the student's compulsory school attendance violation.
+This written Truancy Notice shall: - Include a description of the consequences that will follow if the student becomes habitually truant (described below); and - Schedule a School Attendance Improvement Conference. - When the Truancy Notice is transmitted to a person who is not the parent of the student, the Truancy Notice shall also be provided to the student's parent if the parent's mailing address is on file with the District and the parent is not precluded from receiving the information by court order.

-B. The School Attendance Improvement Conference:
+2. The School Attendance Improvement Conference:

-i.
-Relevant school officials and recommended service providers, the person in parental relation with the student who resides in the same household as the student, the student's parent/s (if possible) and any other relevant individuals shall meet to discuss the reasons for the student's absences in an effort to improve attendance and to create a written School Attendance Improvement Plan ("SAIP").
+Relevant school officials and recommended service providers, the person in parental relation with the student who resides in the same household as the student, the student's parent(s) (if possible), and any other relevant individuals shall meet to discuss the reasons for the student's absences in an effort to improve attendance and to create a written School Attendance Improvement Plan (SAIP).